Shingijutsu clients discuss their viewpoints and experience working with us.

 Q. How long have you worked with Shingijutsu?

 In 2002, we went to Japan on our first study mission for Genba kaizen.
-Since then, I have personally led nine trips because the mission is that important to me: the experience is transformational.
+Since then, I have personally led [more than] nine trips because the mission is that important to me: the experience is transformational.
 All department chairs and VP’s must go if they want to become executives with us.
 Furthermore, if a VP can’t lead a workshop and maintain Kaizen certification, he or she doesn’t belong here.
+We try to have Shingijutsu’s head sensei help us for two to three weeks a year and we also engage some of Shingijutsu’s other sensei for events in between |

 Q. What makes Shingijutsu unique?

+For us, the unique factor is Shingijutsu’s head sensei.
+He brings both powerful thinking and brilliance.
+He holds our feet to the fire and spurs us on.
 None of the other consulting firms can match him.
 While others are doing project-based improvement, under his teaching we are doing transformation.
-Once, after I described our plans for the Virginia Mason Production System at a conference on health care, James Womack, author of “The Machine That Changed the World,” remarked to the audience and me, “You will never pull this off; health care is just too complicated.”
-Our experience demonstrates otherwise.
 [See the Harvard Business School case study on Virginia Mason Medical Center, HBS Case Study 9-606-044 by Richard M.J.
-Bohmer and Erika M. Ferlins, revised January 11, 2006.]
+Bohmer and Erika M. Ferlins, revised January 11, 2006.] |

 Interview with Carolyn Corvi, Boeing Corporation